c6o/docs/content/welcome.md

 If you are new to CodeZero you may wish to start with the [Overview](#/welcome/overview.md) sections.

-Our [Quick Start Guide](#/welcome/quickstart.md) guide is a great place to start if you prefer to dive into how to get your clouds installed and applications running in CodeZero.
+Our [Quick Start Guide](/welcome/quickstart.md) guide is a great place to start if you prefer to dive into how to get your clouds installed and applications running in CodeZero.

+After that, dive into the following sections for more information:

+- [Guides](/guides/overview.md) - how to develop apps for CodeZero
+- [Manuals](/manuals/overview.md) - architecture overview, Hub and System manuals
+- [Reference](/reference/overview.md) - CLI and API references
+- [Examples](/examples/overview.md) - Example code to get you started

 Note that every document on this site is hosted on github and can be edited by members of the community.
 Constructive pull requests and issues requesting clarification are welcome.